 A detailed course outline with a comprehensive reading list and bibliography are provided for this course.
-Students are expected to read ahead of the next lecture in order to acquire a basic familiarity with the relevant topic and then take their own notes in lectures.
-Lectures are conducted in a structured but discursive manner allowing for questions and discussion.
-Practical examples are routinely considered with reference to case law.
-Students are expected to be able to discuss the facts and decisions of all the cases listed in the course outline at the relevant time.
+Students are expected to read ahead of the next online lecture in order to acquire a basic familiarity with the relevant topic and case law and then take their own notes in lectures.
+Lectures are conducted in a structured but discursive manner and practical examples are considered.
+Students should be able to identify the facts and decisions of all the cases listed in the course outline at the relevant time.
+It is expected that students assume responsibility for their own learning by independent study, as guided by the course outline and the online lectures.
+This module is designed to be on hand during the recorded lectures.
+It contains all the information and legislation that you need for this course with the exception of the readings and case law.